argumentcomputer/lurk-beta/spec/reduction-notes.md

 which directly corresponds to the layout of the constraint system is.

 `eval.rs` provides an `Evaluator` structure, which supports (relatively) fast evaluation of Lurk expressions.
-This is valuable when proof are not required -- if Lurk is being used for its output, or while interactively developoing program code, for example.
+This is valuable when proofs are not required (e.g. if Lurk is being used for its output, or while interactively developoing program code).
 It also provides an important aid to the circuit-synthesis step.
 Circuit synthesis does not always directly mirror a deterministic specification of evaluation.
 Sometimes it is useful to know 'in advance' what values will be computed as the result of a step.